SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## How to deploy the Solace PubSub+ Software Event Broker onto Kubernetes

-In this quick start we go through the steps to set up a small-size event broker as a single stand-alone instance.
+In this quick start we go through the steps to set up a small-size event broker as a single stand-alone instance using the `pubsubplus-dev` Helm chart.
 If you are interested in other event broker configurations or sizes, refer to the [Deployment Configurations](#other-message-broker-deployment-configurations) section.

 1 - Have a Kubernetes environment

 Follow your Kubernetes provider's instructions or [here are some options](https://kubernetes.io/docs/setup/) to get started .
-[MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is one of the popular choices to set up an environment on a local machine.
+[MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is one of the popular choices to set up Kubernetes on a local machine.
+The [minimum resource requirements]() is 2 CPU and 2 GB of memory available to each PubSub+ event broker pod.

+> Note: If using MiniKube, `minikube start` will also setup Kubernetes.
+By default it will start with 2 CPU and 2 GB memory allocated.
+For more granular control, use the `--cpus` and `--memory` options.

 Also have the `kubectl` tool [installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) locally.